CloudBok/he44.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to Coding++

+This is the place where I posted my notes and thoughts about computer engineering.
+The contents vary a lot: my reading notes, logs on how I set up my working environment as well as my project descriptios.

+You can find all my posted projects on [my GitHub page](https://github.com/he44).

-You can use the [editor on GitHub](https://github.com/he44/he44.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+The [editor on GitHub](https://github.com/he44/he44.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.